elastic/integrations/packages/gigamon/docs/README.md

 # Gigamon Integration

 Gigamon leverages deep packet inspection (DPI) to extract over 7500+ app related metadata attributes from the raw packets in the network.
-With Elastic  integration, it delivers intelligent security analytics and threat intelligence across the enterprise, and you get a single solution for attack detection, threat visibility, proactive hunting and threat response.
+Gigamon Elastic Integration delivers intelligent security analytics and threat intelligence across the enterprise, and you get a single solution for attack detection, threat visibility, proactive hunting, and threat response.

-## Compatibility

 ## Data streams